A brief guide to breaking down legal jargon.

 All barristers are members of one of the four Inns of Court – Gray’s Inn, Inner Temple, Lincoln’s Inn and Middle Temple.
 The Inns provide professional support – libraries, education, accommodation and, most importantly, subsidised dining.

 Public funding provided for criminal defence, although the qualifying criteria are stricter and stricter.
 There is not, contrary to popular belief, an hourly rate.
-The fee for a case is fixed, meaning that most hearings are not paid separately at all.
+The fee for most cases is fixed, meaning that hearings are not paid separately at all.
 It is common to spend a full working day in court to attend a hearing for which you will receive literally nothing.

 Legal Aid Agency

 The limb of the Ministry of Justice responsible for paying defence solicitors and barristers.
 Extracting fees is like negotiating with an insurance company.
-Payment can take typically 6 months.
-And is frequently wrong.
 Under terms of engagement, barristers and solicitors are prohibited from suing the LAA for money owed.

 Lord Chancellor/Secretary of State for Justice

 The senior government minister responsible for, inter alia, courts, prisons and legal aid.
-Currently Michael Gove, who follows in the footsteps of Chris Grayling as only the second non-lawyer ever appointed to this position.
+Currently David Lidington MP, who follows in the footsteps of Chris Grayling, Michael Gove and Liz Truss as the fourth consecutive non-lawyer appointed to this position.
 The Lord Chancellor was historically (pre-2005) the representative of the judiciary in Cabinet, before its function was tweaked and politically-fused with the newly-created Secretary of State for Justice.
 The overriding constitutional duty of the Lord Chancellor is to defend the rule of law and ensure that government makes sufficient resources available for the efficient running of the justice system.
-To return to the medical analogy, and to provide an illustration of how preposterous Chris Grayling’s appointment was, it is akin to appointing as director of clinical health, responsible for maintaining health and clinical standards in a hospital, a tree surgeon.

 The lower court in the criminal justice system.
 Tries and sentences less serious offences, as well as holding “first appearances” for more serious cases which are thereafter sent to the Crown Court.